SivaPrakasam7/ISPLOIT/README.md

 Information exploit of Target domain.
 It's a api gethering information and records of webserver.
 It provide some exploits suggesstions with open port information and scrapping some useful information from the hosted sites. deployed at https://isploit.herokuapp.com/{target-domain}/{shodanapikey}

+note: To collect server and site information take some time between 1-2 mins, I will improve performance of this API.

 RUN
 ---